 However, the view from the balcony and bed of the famous Mont-Saint-Michel were just AMAZING and it was very surreal waking up and looking out the window

 The room also had Free-Wifi that worked really well in the bedroom.
 This is always a bonus especially when you are traveling internationally.

 No doubt the location of the hotel near the start of the bridge was excellent and from what I could see, this was the closest hotel to the entrance of Mont-Saint-Michel.
 It only took us about 10-15minutes to walk across to the main entrance from the hotel (which I recommend doing, as you can get some great pictures).

-The restaurants within the hamlet of Mont-Saint-Michel are a little pricey and there is no supermarket.
-As an alternative for dinner, I would suggest buying some Ham, cheese and drinks (especially the local cider and wine) before you arrive and enjoy it on your hotel balcony while taking in the view instead of going out.
+The restaurants within the hamlet of Mont-Saint-Michel are a little pricey and there are no supermarkets.
+As an alternative for dinner, I would suggest buying some Ham, cheese, and drinks (especially the local cider and wine) before you arrive and enjoy it on your hotel balcony while taking in the view instead of going out.

 Would I recommend it?:

 As I said earlier the hotel is outdated and is definitely in need of facelift and I think they rely heavily on the outstanding view and the location.
 However, the hotel has potential and a lot to offer especially from its advantages and with some TLC and updating it would be a much grander place to stay.

 Though saying that, if given the choice to say here or in one of the hotels within the walls of Mont-Saint-Michel again I would definitely stay here for that amazing view but it would not be any longer than 1 or 2 nights.
 As mentioned roughly in not so many words earlier ‘Why be in something beautiful when you can admire it from afar and appreciate it’.